freetronics/TwentyTen/README.md

   California, 94105
   USA

-The \license folder within this repository also contains copies of the licences referenced above.
+The "license" folder within this repository also contains copies of the licences referenced above.

 CREDITS